 This app can be a little daunting if you’re not very familiar with the financial concepts around buying a house though, and there’s not really a clear explanation as to what this calculator is capable of and how to use it.
 But if you already know what the numbers mean or you’re willing to watch quick YouTube tutorials about a financial calculator in general, you’ll be good-to-go.

 - Complicated financial processes are reduced to a single button

 - YouTube tutorials are available to help explain how to use the app

-Most investors looking for real estate deals are no strangers to auctions, and if that’s something you’re interested in, you need the Xome app.
+Most house flipping investors looking for real estate deals are no strangers to auctions, and if that’s something you’re interested in, you need the Xome app.
 Like other real estate mobile apps, you can easily see homes available for traditional purchase, but where Xome really shines is auctions, including short sale, bank owned, and foreclosure auctions.
 Some auctions are through the traditional MLS system, but a good portion of them are exclusive to Xome.
 You might even get the chance to bid on a property before it hits the market.

 Homeowners can also list their house for sale directly through Xome and one of their agents—something the service promises can save money for both the buyer and the seller.
 Be aware though, their 1% savings offer isn’t available in all states.
 While 1% might not sound like much, if you buy and sell two $200,000 homes a month through Xome, that’s an $8,000 savings!

 - Find exclusive home listings before they hit the general market

 - Lower agent commissions than traditional listings

 - See homes up for auction at a glance